 Good Clinical Practice (GCP) Products used on animals in Australia require registration by the APVMA.
 This government body scientifically assesses all veterinary medicines and agricultural chemicals before they are released.

 At Dawbuts, we assist companies with this registration process by conducting:

 These are performed on-farm, or in pens in a research institution.
 The objective is to generate data that will show if a product works against the target organisms (whether this is a virus, bacteria, parasite etc) and does not cause any ill-effects on the target animals.

-Trials are planned, implemented, monitored and recorded under the GCP standard principles.
-These are detailed in VICH- the International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Products.
+Contract Research trials are planned, implemented, monitored and recorded under the GCP standard principles.
+These are detailed in VICH (International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Products).
 Once completed, an auditor checks that all procedures have been followed correctly.
 This gives companies commissioning the trial, and the APVMA, confidence that the results are valid and could be repeated.

 Contact us for all enquiries.